rmshksu/768_proj/elisdatacleaningstuff/readme.md

 Population Data from the annual.csv and the wymoning.pop.data data object come from FRED For example
 ![image](https://github.com/user-attachments/assets/b941291e-cde5-4428-9901-0b021682ed40)
+Other columns such as PERCENTBACHELORSDEGREEORHIGHER and STATEGOVTAXCOLLECTIONSTOTALTAXES are data from FRED.
 Instructions.

 File structure: Make sure in a folder you have the following files